kvnglb/cursed-toggle/README.md

 In common enterprise IT, several sources of truth (SSOT) or several points of truth (SPOT) is a typical architecture.
 Since this repo should be enterprise grade, there is no chance not to implement something like that.
 That is why
 - `cursed_toggle_v1_deprecated.py` and
 - `cursed_toggle_v2.py`
 exist.
-When using the cursed_toggle library, it is randomly choosen which cursed_toggle function really is in use.
+When using the cursed_toggle library, it is randomly choosen which cursed_toggle function will be used.
 Even if this looks a bit stupid, it is very important that all possible imports work.
 That's why there is proper testing.
 Further, only a fool thinks, that v1 is no longer beeing developed.

 ## Midamble
 Not even sure whether this is a word.
 Anyway, after each modification, there should be a $\LaTeX$-like representation of the "math" and after, the correspdoning python syntax (needed for testing this readme).